 It’s rich in taste and flavor.
 I do recommend you taste-test the sweetness of the mousse, adding more maple syrup if need be.

 I make a whipped cream folded with nut butter which is light and delicious.
 I used peanut butter, but other nut butters work as well.
 The whipped cream is made with full fat coconut milk, so it has a slight coconut-y flavor.
+I also topped mine with homemade crystallized ginger chips made with fresh ginger.

 How to Make Crystallized Ginger